|

 How

-This program is filled with ideas that help employees develop pride
+habits?
+This program is filled with ideas that help employees develop

-in their work.
-Looking at the Stress Response that occurs during frustrating
+pride in their work.
+Looking at the Stress Response that occurs during

-situations, discussing the principles of conflict resolution, discovering
+frustrating situations, discussing the principles of conflict resolution,

-Active Listening, and learning to use an organizational climate survey,
+discovering Active Listening, and learning to use an organizational

-this presentation helps programs run smoothly and productively.
+climate survey, this presentation helps programs run smoothly and

 1.5 - 4 hours (return to topic menu)